blues/app-accelerators/valve-monitor/firmware/README.md

 With the firmware project open, you can now make any changes you’d like to the firmware source code, and then flash the firmware to your device.

-Complete the following steps to upload firmware in in PlatformIO.
+Complete the following steps to upload firmware in PlatformIO.

 1. Connect your Swan to your computer using [these steps](https://dev.blues.io/quickstart/swan-quickstart/#programming-swan-platformio).